kawser2133/SOLID-design-principles/README.md

 }
 ```

-By following SRP, we ensure that each class has a clear purpose, making the code more modular, maintainable, and easier to understand.

 ## 2. Open-Closed Principle (OCP):

 The Open-Closed Principle suggests that software entities should be open for extension but closed for modification.
-This means we should be able to extend the behavior of a class without modifying its existing code.
-Let's explore how we can implement this principle.
+By using interfaces, we adhere to OCP and create more flexible and adaptable systems that can be easily extended without altering existing code.

+Let's see how to apply OCP:

 ```csharp
 // Bad Practice - Modifying existing class